High School Timeline

 • Take the AP test for those AP or college-level courses you’ll complete this spring.

-• Take the ACT.
+• Oklahoma offers the ACT at no cost for high school students, typically in the spring.
+Take the SAT or ACT or both.
 You can take the ACT or SAT more than once.
 If you have test anxiety, it might be a good idea to take it more than once.

 • Check with guidance office or college websites to see if any representatives from your target schools plan visits and sign up.
 Prepare questions for the recruiter.

-• Stay in touch with admission representatives at your top choice schools, and become familiar with their admission deadlines.
+• Stay in touch with admissions representatives at your top choice schools and become familiar with their admission deadlines.

 • Visit colleges.